KsRenu/C-sharp_learnings/README.md

 # C-sharp_learnings
 Practise codes and learnings in C sharp language along with the projects

-Sample outputs for the following quetions:
+Sample outputs for the following questions:

         1.Create a function that takes two numbers as arguments and returns their sum.